How to make an art journal

 I made my very first journal 5 years ago, and I still use the same simple method today.
 Not only that, but hundreds of my students and followers have created their own journals in this way.
 One student told me recently she's already made 10, and others have made a brand new journal for the New Year.
 I bet some are making their own journals right now!
 It brings me so much joy to imagine these hundreds of art journals coming to life, and the thousands of beautiful pages they will hold.
 If you haven't already, what if you created yours too?

-Any questions?
-Feel free to ask in a comment below this post.
-I also have plenty of free art journaling resources, more tutorials and inspiration for you here:
+Do you have any questions?
+Feel free to ask me in a comment below this post.
+I also have plenty of free art journaling resources, more tutorials, flip-through videos and page examples for you here:

 Tell me!

 Do you keep an art journal?
 Or would you like to start one?
-Have you thought about making your own journal yourself?
+Have you thought about making your own journal yourself ?
 Let me know in a comment below!
 And if you give the tutorial a try, I'd love to see!
-Share a picture on Instagram and tag me @lalymille with the hashtag #artjournalwithlaly so I can find it!
+Share a picture on Instagram and tag me @lalymille so I can find it!